Missed our webinar on "Mastering Multifamily Websites: Converting Prospects Into Renters?" Get the recording!

 The need for more units and layout variety

 Space is another important factor; whether simply having more of it or a greater variety of spaces.
 Being cooped up within the same four walls, 24 hours a day, can't possibly be healthy, and renters are beginning to recognize that.
 This has led many younger households to move away from smaller studio, bachelor, and 1-bed suites in favour of larger 2 and 3-bedroom units.
 Similarly, more families are moving towards single-family home rentals instead of apartments due to the value of having more space to live in.
 With growing children comes a growing need for space, as well as the additional demand for outdoor areas, neither of which are readily available in apartments.
 This factor in combination with rising real estate prices resulted in many families who would have otherwise upgraded their homes to single family rentals which experienced explosive growth throughout 2020 and 2021.
-These properties offered families all the interior and exterior space they could possibly want when raising children and growing their families
+These properties offered families all the interior and exterior space they could possibly want when raising children and growing their families.

 Must include a dedicated workspace